zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

    :organization_access_tokens: true
    :oauth: true

 Retrieve a single terminal object by its terminal ID.
-Please note that this endpoint is not publicly available yet.
+This endpoint is not publicly available yet — please reach out to your account manager to sign up for early access.

+For more information on accepting point-of-sale payments, please refer to the :doc:`point-of-sale guide </point-of-sale/overview>`.

 Parameters
 ----------